But tooth decay can cause pain and worry, even in small children.

 From 6 months, whole cow’s milk can be added to cooking or mixed into cereal.
 You can also give whole milk yogurt, fromage frais and cheese.
 Whole milk can be given as a drink after age 1 year.

-You may choose to continue giving breastmilk for as long as suits you and baby.
+You may choose to continue giving breastmilk for as long as it suits you and baby.

 Once your child is 2 years old, you can introduce semi-skimmed milk if they are eating a variety of foods and growing well.
 Otherwise stick to whole milk.
-1% and skimmed milk don’t provide enough fat and energy for under 5s.
+1% and skimmed milk are lower in energy, fat and vitamin A.

 Milk-like drinks are not nutritionally similar to cow’s milk, and may be low in protein and other important nutrients.
 They may also contain added sugars which act differently to lactose (the sugar in milk) and may harm children’s teeth, so make sure to check the label!